Creyos ADHD Assessment: A Clinical Protocol and Automated Report

 Current Research on the Prevalence of ADHD

-Attention deficit hyperactivity disorder (ADHD) has become one of the most common conditions that healthcare providers deal with every day.
-As per this article in the National Library of Medicine, it is one of the fastest growing conditions, among youth in particular:
+ADHD has become one of the most common conditions that healthcare providers deal with every day.
+As per one article in the National Library of Medicine (Abdelnour et al., 2022), ADHD is one of the fastest growing disorders, among youth in particular.

 National population surveys show an increase in the prevalence of ADHD, from 6.1% to 10.2% (in a 20-year period).
 On one hand, there are children whose diagnoses undeniably require treatment.
 On the other, some experts worry about the risk of over-diagnosis and over-prescription of stimulants.
 Treatment consideration needs to be carefully weighed along with potential adverse outcomes.